 Who Do I Call To Report An Electronic Gaming Machine That Did Not Receive An Approved Zoning Compliance Permit?

 The operation of electronic gaming operation without an approved permit is a zoning violation.
-You can contact your local Zoning Compliance Officer (ZCO) or the Planning Department at (919) 469-4082.
+You can contact your local Zoning Compliance Officer (ZCO) or the Planning and Development Services Department at (919) 469-4082.

-Where Can I Go To learn More About Cary’s New Ordinance?For more information on Cary’s new electronic gaming operations Ordinance, please feel free to visit the Land Development Ordinance (LDO) or contact the Planning Department at (919) 469-4082.
+Where Can I Go To learn More About Cary’s New Ordinance?For more information on Cary’s new electronic gaming operations Ordinance, please feel free to visit the Land Development Ordinance (LDO) or contact the Planning and Development Services Department at (919) 469-4082.